National Democratic Party (Chile): History

 It was founded in 1960 by the merger of the Democratic Party, a small faction of the Radical Doctrinal Party, part of the People's National Party (PANAPO), the Democratic Socialist Party and the Social Democratic Party.

 It initially participated in the FRAP until Ibáñez' retirement in 1965.
 The party supported the presidential candidacy of Salvador Allende in 1964, but several parliamentarians withdrew to form the New Democratic Left, which supported Eduardo Frei.

 In 1970, the party supported the presidential candidacy of Radomiro Tomic of the Christian Democratic Party in opposition to Allende and Popular Unity.
 It joined the Confederation of Democracy in 1973.

 Refoundation, division, and failed legalisation (1983-1999)

-After the 1973 coup d'etat, PADENA entered in political recess and some of its members served in public offices during the military dictatorship.
+After the 1973 coup d'état, PADENA entered in political recess and some of its members served in public offices during the military dictatorship.
 It was refounded in 1983, but two factions were created: one led by Luis Minchel, who opposed the dictatorship, and another led by Apolonides Parra which supported the military regime.
 Parra's faction in 1984 was part of the Group of Eight and later the National Democratic Agreement.

 In 1985, it signed the National Agreement for the Transition to Full Democracy.
 On 31 January 1986 the faction led by Parra was part of the Frente Democrático de Concordia (FREDECO) along with the Social Democracy Party, the Radical Democracy, the Social Christian Movement, the Radical Civic Union, the Social Democratic Labour Movement, the Javiera Carrera Movement and the Arturo Matte Civic Center.